 The number of expat people who decide to settle in another country is increasing every year, as are more and more expatriates moving to Asia, including Vietnam.
-It is true that between Europe and Vietnam, there is a history to share but above all a common future and the French definitely have a taste for new experiences.
+It is true that between Europe and Vietnam, there is a history to share but above all a common future and the US, UK, Australians and even French people … definitely have a taste for new experiences.
 For instance, in 2018, 7789 French people were registered in the register of French expatriates in Vietnam, the majority of whom chose the cities of Hanoi and Ho Chi Minh City.
-For the most part, this was more an evidence than a choice, because these cities are economically active, and most expatriates settle for professional reasons, notably the opening of a branch of major French groups, but many are also there to start their own business.
+For the most part, this was more an evidence than a choice, because these cities are economically active, and most expatriates settle for professional reasons and many are also there to start their own business.

 Moreover, there are about a hundred foreign companies in Vietnam, thanks to its partnership policy in several areas, including economic and commercial.
 There is even a strategic partnership agreement between the two countries, which celebrates its fifth anniversary in 2018 and is still in force today.
 Expatriates in Vietnam work in several sectors: education, health, transport, aeronautics, agri-food, and many expatriates from all walks of life come to Vietnam to create an SME or SMI.
 It must be said that since 2015 when Vietnam opened its doors to foreign investors, they will rush and many say that Vietnam is an interesting place to do business or simply invest money.